StevenWojsnis/Multiclass_Regression_Classifier/Softmax_regression_readme.txt

 ###################

-1. I finished all problems: (Math (included as pdf files), Steepest descent of iris, mnist, and cifar-10, Quasi-Newton of iris, mnist, and cifar-10.
-Note, cifar-10 uses PCA).
-2. Python Version: 2.7

-3. Platform: Mac

 *NOTE* Softmax_Derivation.pdf shows the derivation of the softmax function, while Loss_Function_Derivation.pdf shows the derivation of the loss function as a whole, which uses the softmax derivation.